The Ultimate ABS Wheel Speed Sensor Replacement Guide

-These sensors are prone to failures and will usually illuminate the red or yellow
+These sensors are prone to failure and will

 can be used.

-The first and most straight forward process is to attach an ABS system scan tool
+The first method is to attach an expensive system scan tool

-to retrieve the trouble codes, once the code is discovered finding the code definition
+to retrieve the trouble codes, once the code is discovered finding the definition

 If no scanner is available an alternative method can be used.
 Remove the electrical

 connector from each wheel sensor and by using a hand held multi-meter